 - A single, 50-year old veteran had a 60% rating for Meniere’s disease.
 His symptoms prevented him from working a full-time job, but he worked as an Uber driver.
 Because he earned less than $12,784.00 per year with Uber, VA granted TDIU.
 He continued to receive his income from Uber, but his monthly VA payment changed from $1,062.67 to $3,057.13.

 If you are interested in learning more about TDIU you can read the regulation, 38 C.F.R. § 4.16.
-If you like this article or would like a free case evaluation please fill out a contact form by clicking here.
+Click here for a free case review.